deckhouse/secrets-store-integration/docs/USAGE.md

       name: app-env
 ```

 Actual secrets from the Vault-compatible store are injected only at application startup.
-The `Secret` and `ConfigMap` objects contain templates.
+The Secret and ConfigMap objects contain templates.

 ### Importing variables from a store path

 In this scenario, all keys from a single secret are imported.

-1. Create a Pod named `myapp1` that imports all variables from the store at `demo-kv/data/myapp-secret`:
+1. Create a pod named `myapp1` that imports all variables from the store at `demo-kv/data/myapp-secret`:

    ```yaml
    kind: Pod